aws-samples/aws-lambda-edge-workshops/Workshop1/README.md

 ## Lab 0 - Launch the Stack

-To start the workshop, launch the CloudFormation stack to bootstrap the resources in the us-east-1 (N.Virginia) region.
+To start the workshop, launch the CloudFormation stack to bootstrap the resources in the us-west-2 (Oregon) region.

 Click the launch stack button below to kick it off, accept all default values and wait for CloudFormation to complete the creation of the stack.